Graduate Assistantships

 Full-time assistantships are assigned 3, 6, or 9 credits in tuition waiver depending on the complexity of the job duties.
 Position descriptions in Handshake indicate the tuition waiver and stipend hours.
 All full-time assistantships require 262.5 hours of paid work each semester, which averages to 17.5 hours per week, and the associated salary (stipend) is $10 per hour.
 Half-time assistantship waivers are half of the credits of the full-time waiver: 4.5, 3, or 1.5 credits, with half the full-time work hours required.
 Students can only have one assistantship at a time, and half-time assistantships cannot be stacked to provide additional tuition waivers or stipend hours.

-Some Slippery Rock graduate programs are 100% online.
-Students enrolled in online graduate programs are eligible to have graduate assistantships, but are required to work on campus.
+Some Slippery Rock graduate degrees are 100% online.
+Students enrolled in online graduate degrees are eligible to have graduate assistantships, but are required to work on campus.
 Graduate assistantships are not appropriate for students who live beyond commuting distance to campus or for students who do not wish to work face-to-face.

-SRU does not offer winter graduate assistantship positions.
+SRU does not offer graduate assistantships in the winter.
 The winter term is short and campus offices are closed during most of the break.